 - Provide comprehensive post-incident training, including requirements to disable network access and all wireless connections, unplug physical computers, turn off file and applications sync.

-When evaluating data protection solutions, learn more on all-in-one GFSE security and backup and cloud security solutions: Spinbackup solutions for Higher Education and see this page to try a 15-day free trial.
+When evaluating data protection solutions, learn more on all-in-one GFSE security, G Suite backup and cloud security solutions: Spinbackup solutions for Higher Education and see this page to try a 15-day free trial.
 Ensure you are fully protected with a GDPR compliant G Suite backup solution!

 5,526 total views, 13 views today